 - At each regional Get2Go challenge teams need to undertake either three or four 60-80 minute challenges in an allotted time.
 To maximise their score in each challenge teams will be required to work together, using important team skills such as communication, problem solving, planning and decision making.

 - The challenge generally runs between 8.30am and 3.00pm and teams need to arrange their own transport to all of the activities on the day.
 More information will be sent to your Team Manager one week before.

-- Unlike a lot of other school sport, the Torpedo7 Get2Go challenges are hardly ever cancelled.
+- Unlike a lot of other school outdoor activities, the Torpedo7 Get2Go challenges are hardly ever cancelled.
 We may need to modify, or possibly even cancel parts of a challenge if the weather presents a safety risk but we think that playing in the wind and rain can be just as much fun as a warm sunny day (as long as you are dressed appropriately).

-- There is a limited capacity of 24 teams at each regional Get2Go challenge, with teams taken on a first in, first served basis.
+- There is a limited capacity of 24 teams at each Get2Go Regional challenge, with teams taken on a first in, first served basis.
 Don’t miss out – register early!

 Format of Day

 The format of the day varies slightly across the regions due to the availability of resources and the geographic locations of the challenges.
 There will generally be either three 80min or four 60min challenges on the day (depending on resources/facilities available) and these will be based around the outdoor sports/activities of Mountain Biking, Kayaking or Stand-up paddle boarding, Orienteering/navigation, plus Rock-Climbing or a Problem Solving (if no rockwall is available) team challenge.
 Teams will generally rotate around the various challenges and will have the 60-80 minutes at each venue to tackle the task and score points for their overall team score.
 You are welcome to take the opportunity to practice these activities before the day if you wish.
 If you need to know where you can practice these in each region get in touch with Darren email@example.com and he can let you know.